Text markup in Engee

 — preview of the markup result without the possibility of editing.

-Read more about the text cell interface in the article Script editor.
+Read more about the interface of text cells in the article Script editor.

 Visual editor (wysiwyg)

-Script Editor Engee provides markup using the WYSIWYG paradigm ("What you see is what you get"), which allows you to design content using the built-in toolbar without the need for manual text markup.
+Script Editor Engee provides markup based on the paradigm WYSIWYG ("What you see is what you get"), which allows you to design content using the built-in toolbar without the need for manual text markup.
 WYSIWYG is used by default text cells.

-The WYSIWYG editor provides a wide range of tools for formatting text, inserting links, tables, images and other elements.
-For this purpose, a panel of 20 buttons is provided, each of which fulfils a specific function.
-You can use them to:
+The WYSIWYG editor provides a wide range of tools for formatting text, inserting links, tables, images, and other elements.
+For this purpose, there is a panel of 20 buttons, each of which performs a specific function.
+With their help, you can:

 -

-Quickly format text with the desired styles (bold, italic, underline, etc.);
+Quickly arrange the text with the desired styles (bold, italics, underline, etc.);

 -

-Insert headings, lists and checklists to form the structure of the script, hide subheadings (sections), etc…;
+Insert headings, lists, and checklists to form the script structure, hide subheadings (sections), etc.;

 -